 There’s so much to love about multigenerational travel with your extended family.
-It’s a time when grandparents and grandkids can bond, parents can get the occasional break, and everyone can explore the world together on a family vacation.
+It’s a time when grandparents and grandkids can bond, parents can get the occasional break, and everyone can explore the world together on a family vacation they’ll never forget.

-There are also some specific challenges that come from family trips that include older and younger family members in the same group, though.
+There are also some specific challenges that come from family trips that include older and younger family members in the same group.
 And sandwich-generation parents would do well to adjust expectations when it comes to traveling with older relatives and children.
 Here are four key secrets for traveling with grandparents.
 Ignore them at your peril.

 1. Different Ages, Different Interests